Financial planning tools and services to put you on the path to the future you want

 A retirement coach is all of these things, but they are really focused on the challenges and opportunities of retirement.
 Retirement is a big deal and it can be a hugely different lifestyle from what you experienced while working.

 In fact, retirement is arguably the biggest transition you have ever had.
 This is the phase of life where you have the most control over your time.
-A retirement coach can help you decided how and with whom you want to spend it.
+A retirement coach can help you decide how and with whom you want to spend it.
 They can also help you create a plan for the mental, social, physical, and spiritual changes that take place in retirement.

 This is your chance.
 This may be your last chance.
 This may be the only chance you have had in your entire life to spend your time entirely how you want to spend it.
 What is important to you?
 How do you want to be defined?
 How do you want to be remembered?
 What will motivate you to get out of bed each day if you don’t need to report to a job?

 However, identifying what is important to you and choosing from a whole world of opportunities for how to spend your time and energy can be overwhelming.
 At the risk of sounding cliche, a life coach can help you identify your passion and a plan for pursuing it.